 Serendipitously, right before my honeymoon in Italy and Portugal, Supergoop sent me a bag of goodies, one of which was Healthy Glow Sunless Tan, a carry-on-approved spray bottle of SPF 40 with a subtle tint built right in.
 I'm a huge fan of the brand's sheer Everyday Sunscreen, so I audibly gasped when I saw it had just about everything I could need for a European getaway.

 It's certified "clean" by Sephora, meaning it's free of parabens, sulfates, and other skin-harming ingredients.
 However, it's a chemical sunscreen (made with UV protectors like avobenzone, homosalate, octinoxate, and octisalate), so if you have sensitive skin, you may want to do a patch test first as these ingredients have the potential to be irritating.
-Also, because chemical sunscreens work by converting UV rays into heat, which is then released from the skin, you run the risk of exacerbating existing discoloration and brown spots from the increased internal skin temperature.
-Personally, I've been diagnosed with sensitive skin and found there to be no adverse reaction to the formula, and my melasma remained the same.
+Personally, I've been diagnosed with sensitive skin and found there to be no adverse reaction to the formula.

 My only gripe was that I wore a white tee to bed most nights (sexy honeymoon garb, right?), and it turned my shirt orange.
 This was probably a result of getting dressed too fast/sweating in the warm hotel rooms, but I'd recommend wearing an old, dark set of PJs to bed just to be safe.
 Otherwise, I'm completely in love with this sheer, lightweight, glow-inducing potion that I'll certainly carry with me into fall (and winter, and spring).

-Shop more of my favorite sunless tanners below.
+Here are more of my favorite sunless tanners.

 I used this mousse consistently the week leading up to my wedding and had a nice bronze on my wedding day.
 The indicator color does wash off quite a bit in the shower, so you'll have to continuously build if you want a deep bronze.